-- Update toilets to new high efficiency toilet (HET) models that use 1.28 gallons per flush (gpf) or less.
-Look for the Water Sense label to ensure the model you select has gone through MaP performance quality testing.
+- Update toilets to new premium high efficiency toilet (HET) models that use 1.06 gallons per flush (gpf) or less.
+Look for the Water Sense label to ensure the model you select has gone through quality testing.

 - Toilet leaks can waste up to 60 gallons of water per day.
 The most common toilet leak is from a bad toilet flapper.
 Toilet flappers are inexpensive and can be quickly and easily installed.

-- Replace current showerheads with new models that use 2.0 gallons per minute (gpm) or less.
+- Replace current showerheads with newer models that use 2.0 gallons per minute (gpm) or less.